tannerntannern/blog/source/_posts/2019-06-25-Budgeteer-A-Budget-Balancing-Tool.md

 ![Variable supply example](example2.svg)

-Notice how the amount for "Free time" is unspecified by using `suppliesAsMuchAsPossible()`, which means it just gets whatever is left over, which happens to be 6.5 in this case.
+Notice how "Free time" is not supplied with a specific amount but rather with "as much as possible," which happens to be 6.5 in this case.
 Now suppose you decide to start biking to work which takes twice as long.
 That brings your commute up to an hour and your free time down to 6.
 Rather than update both values, you can just update the one that changed (your commute), and the free time will automatically adjust.

 ### Using Pipes
 Some models require going beyond basic supplies and consumers, which is where pipes come in.
 Pipes are useful for pooling or grouping resources: